ElitePersonalFinance is here to help you.

 Here is how we rank products and services:

-Part 1 – Determining the Legitimacy of an Identity Theft Company
+Part 1 – Determining The Legitimacy of an Identity Theft Company

 The first thing we had to do was decide how we would evaluate other companies.
 As a business ourselves, we understand how important it is not to represent other entities improperly.
-This became clear from day one as we started covering all the different identity theft protection companies that are around.
-We could have promoted the cheapest, or even the most popular, but we dug further to recommend the companies that would leave our users most satisfied.
+This became clear from day one as we started covering all the different identity theft protection companies around.
+We could have promoted the cheapest or even the most popular, but we dug further to recommend the companies that would leave our users most satisfied.

-1. What is their Better Business Bureau Ranking?
+What is Their Better Business Bureau Ranking?

 What we truly believe: If you are going to write something and publish it on the Internet, make sure you take ALL the facts and then add from there.
 ‘Telling people what they want to hear’ is just not good enough.